pat-s/antergos_setup_guide/README.md

 This guide does not claim to be complete and only reflects my personal view on how to setup a working Arch Linux system tailored to data science, R and LaTeX usage.
 I you have suggestions for modifications, please open an issue.

-## Antergos/Arch Linux setup guide tailored towards data science, R and spatial analysis
+### Antergos/Arch Linux setup guide tailored towards data science, R and spatial analysis

 <p align="center">
 <img src="figs/antergos.jpeg">
 </p>

+# Table of Contents

 <!--ts-->
    * [1.
 Setting up the partitions](#1-setting-up-the-partitions)